contractlevel/yield/README.md

 A gas check has been [bypassed](https://github.com/contractlevel/chainlink-local/blob/519e854caaf1291c03bda3928674c922195fd629/test/mocks/MockRouter.sol#L227-L230) in these tests because no matter what value was set for the CCIP gas limit, one of the fuzz runs would eventually fail with either `Not enough gas` or `Out of gas`.
 These mocked gas checks were not critical to the functionality that required testing, particularly when forked mainnets with non-mocked gas checks were already confirmed to be working, so instead of spending additional time on this detail, it was bypassed altogether.

+Key invariants identified include:

+- a user must be able to withdraw the usdc amount they deposited minus fees
+- total YieldCoin minted across chains should be accurately tracked in Parent storage
+- TVL should be more than or equal to net deposits

 The invariant tests can be run with:

 ```